 As I stated in Part One of this series, being misunderstood has three levels to it; The Personal, The Cultural, and The Visual (or Identity).
 To recap, Personal deals with finding the right words that adequately communicate our desires to connect.
 The second is cultural.
 Purpose moves from the individual to the group and involves putting all those thoughts into a common language.
 The Visual aspect—taking the language and creating visual symbols and signs that support that message.
 We will be covering how being understood affects someone personally in the context of business and branding.

-The Personal need to be understood entails both understanding yourself and being understood by others.
-Understanding your purpose helps you make decisions, reduces disappointment and save energy.
+The Personal need to be understood entails understanding yourself and being understood by others.
+Understanding your purpose helps you make decisions, reduces disappointment, and saves energy.
 Being understood by others facilitates teamwork, reduces missed expectations, and saves time.

-Let's look at each one of these to help reduce obstacles toward your ideal future.
-First the need to understand yourself.
+Let’s look at each one of these to help reduce obstacles to your ideal future — first, the need to understand yourself.

 1. Decisions.
-Decisions become easier when you ask this question, “Will this help me fulfill my purpose?”
+Decisions become easier when you ask, “Will this help me fulfill my purpose?”

 2. Reducing Disappointment.
 Stay doing what you love and what you are good at doing.

 1. Facilitates Teamwork.
-Team members stay in their swim lanes—each can move forward without getting in each other's way.
+Team members stay in their swim lanes—each can move forward without getting in the other’s way.

 2. Reducing Missed Expectations.
 Being able to articulate your purpose clearly will help others not have misguided expectations about what you can provide or produce.